slee1070/2800-202310-DTC03/README.md

 │   ├── Whisker.png                             / Image file for AI persona
 │   ├── icon_add.png                            / Icon image for add in pantry page
 │   ├── icon_remove.png                         / Icon image for remove in pantry page
-│   ├── ingredientts                    # Folder that contains food ingredients images │   │   ├── icon_beans.png                      / Icon image for beans in modal for pantry page
+│   ├── ingredients                    # Folder that contains food ingredients images │   │   ├── icon_beans.png                      / Icon image for beans in modal for pantry page
 │   │   ├── icon_berries.png                    / Icon image for berries in modal for pantry page
 │   │   ├── icon_canned.png                     / Icon image for canned food in modal for pantry page